Understanding Hip Osteoarthritis: Symptoms, Diagnosis, and Management

 4. Adjuncts and Modality Use

-Interventions like acupuncture or TENS may offer symptom relief for some people, but evidence is mixed and should be considered adjunctive to active care (McCarthy et al., 2015).
+Interventions like acupuncture or TENS may offer symptom relief for some individuals.
+However, evidence is mixed and should be considered adjunctive to active care (McCarthy et al., 2015).

 5. Weight Management & Lifestyle Factors